aiolos404/CoWorkrDemo/README.md

 * Use GitHub and Git to upload the code to the cloned repository, so we can take a look.
 Only document what is not obvious by reading the code.

+### Implementation
+mongoDBScript is node.js based application to randomly generate {"date","number"} data in mongoDB

+* Implement a random data generator with node.js.
+The number of data that will be generated is set to 500 by default every time this script is executed.

+* The data are inserted into remote mongoDB, which is hosted on AWS instance[3.83.120.144], through plain Mongo NPM driver.

+codeProject is meteor application that implement the Goals and Outline

+* Meteor website is hosted on AWS instance[54.81.222.159] and listening to port 80, on Ubuntu 18 LTS.

+* This AWS instance opens all possible ports for experimental purpose.

+* The server/main.js pulls the data with connection from imports/api/mongodb.js and publish them to client/main.js

+* client/main.js subscribes the data and randomly pick 20 among them, draws 1 scatter chart.js chart and 1 timeseries c3.js chart with picked data on client/main.html

+* client/main.js also set a function for button to reload data to update these 2 charts.
+Every time buton is clicked, another 20 randomly picked data will be used to update charts.

+* The data that used to draw charts will always be same, even after the button is clicked.

+* client/main.html is designed with [Blaze](http://blazejs.org) template and decorated with [Materialize](http://materializecss.com).
+Basic [design](https://materializecss.com/templates/starter-template/preview.html ) is referring to demo provided by Materialize

+The screenshots are uploded into pics folder for reference

+### ToDo

+* Familiarize coffeescript.
+* Write tests for the application.
+* Add more interesting features, like MQTT support.

 ### Extras: